Silicone Candle Molds vs Other Materials: A Comprehensive Comparison

 Other Mold Materials: The Old Guard

-Metal and plastic have been the mainstays for candle molds, each with its unique set of benefits and drawbacks.
+Metal and rigid plastic (Polycarbonate) have been the mainstays for professional candle molds, each with its unique set of benefits.

 Advantages of Traditional Materials

-• Affordability: Especially true for plastic molds, they tend to be much cheaper, making them accessible to hobbyists on a budget.
+- Affordability: Basic plastic molds tend to be cheaper, making them accessible to hobbyists.

 Disadvantages of Metal and Plastic Molds